prologin/sadm/docs/source/containers.rst

 prologin-sadm, but you may encounter weird bugs caused by them.
 The following sections discuss some internals of the containers setup.

+A key design decision is that the container setup should not require special cases added to the normal setup.
+This is to avoid bloating the code and keep it as simple as possible.
+The container setup can highlight potential fixes, for example how to make the setup more generic or how to decouple the services from the underlying system or network setup.

+We note that containers do require special configuration.
+It should be applied in the container scripts themselves.

 Virtual network setup
 ---------------------